doriantaylor/rb-intertwingler/README-SOP.md

-The `Intertwingler` engine imagines itself one day turned into a high-performance, stand-alone reverse proxy, with hot-pluggable handlers (and by extension, transforms) that interface internally over HTTP.
+The `Intertwingler` engine imagines itself one day turned into a high-performance, stand-alone reverse proxy, with hot-pluggable handlers (and by extension, transforms) that can be written in any language, and interface internally over HTTP.
 That is the lens with which to view the design.
 The engine is meant to be put at the edge of an organization's Web infrastructure and manage the Web address space for all of the organization's (DNS) domains.

 When an HTTP transaction occurs completely within the engine's process space (i.e., it does not try to access handlers running in other